Has it ever been this bad with North Korea? Yes, actually

 But now there's something new added to the volatile mix and making confrontation all the more dangerous — threats to use nuclear weapons.

-"They’ve seen how weapons of mass destruction are the ultimate bargaining took, the ultimate self-preservation tool," said Ankit Panda, editor at the Council on Foreign Relations.
+"They’ve seen how weapons of mass destruction are the ultimate bargaining took, the ultimate self-preservation tool," said Ankit Panda, senior editor at The Diplomat.

 "We’re really stuck between a rock and hard place on North Korea," he added.
 "Anti-Americanism runs deep, and they see the United States as their ultimate enemy and the South Korean government as a puppet regime."